Decreasing subsequences and Viennot for oscillating tableaux: Introduction

 We will refer to such words $w(\mathcal{M})$ as \emph{matching words} of length $2k$.
 Clearly, there is a bijection between matchings and matching words, since given a matching word we can match the entries $i$ and $\bar{i}$.

-The Sundaram--Stanley bijection associates an \emph{up-down tableau} $\UD(\mathcal{M})$ with $2k$ steps to each matching word $w(\mathcal{M})$ of length $2k$, and thus to each matching $\mathcal{M}$ of $2k$ points.
+The Sundaram--Stanley bijection associates an \emph{oscillating tableau} $\UD(\mathcal{M})$ with $2k$ steps to each matching word $w(\mathcal{M})$ of length $2k$, and thus to each matching $\mathcal{M}$ of $2k$ points.
 Recall that a standard Young tableau (SYT) $Q$ with $k$ boxes can be thought of as a ``movie'' $(\lambda_t)_{1 \le t \le k}$ of partitions, where one box (the $t$-labeled box in $Q$) is added in each time interval.
-In contrast, an up-down tableau $\UD$ with $2k$ steps is a sequence $(\UD_t)_{t=0}^{2k}$ of partitions wherein the Young diagram for $\UD_{t+1}$ is obtained from that of $\UD_{t}$ by adding \textbf{or removing} one box.
-In the present paper, all up-down tableaux will be assumed to satisfy $\UD_0 = \varnothing = \UD_{2k}$.
-While the movie $(\lambda_t)$ corresponding to a SYT can be recorded compactly by decorating the final time slice $\lambda = \lambda_k$ with numbers (producing $Q$), an up-down tableaux can not be so compactly encoded (after all, the final partition $\UD_{2k}$ is empty).
-Thus, the notation for up-down tableaux is more cumbersome (one must remember the whole movie rather than one time slice), even though the concept is not much more difficult.
+In contrast, an oscillating tableau $\UD$ with $2k$ steps is a sequence $(\UD_t)_{t=0}^{2k}$ of partitions wherein the Young diagram for $\UD_{t+1}$ is obtained from that of $\UD_{t}$ by adding \textbf{or removing} one box.
+In the present paper, all oscillating tableaux will be assumed to satisfy $\UD_0 = \varnothing = \UD_{2k}$.
+While the movie $(\lambda_t)$ corresponding to an SYT can be recorded compactly by decorating the final time slice $\lambda = \lambda_k$ with numbers (producing $Q$), an oscillating tableaux can not be so compactly encoded (after all, the final partition $\UD_{2k}$ is empty).
+Thus, the notation for oscillating tableaux is more cumbersome (one must remember the whole movie rather than one time slice), even though the concept is not much more difficult.

-The up-down tableau $\UD(\mathcal{M})$ is defined by applying Schensted's bumping algorithm to the word $w(\mathcal{M})$ to add a box for each entry of the form $i$, and by simply removing the $i$-labeled box for each entry $\bar{i}$.
+The oscillating tableau $\UD(\mathcal{M})$ is defined by applying Schensted's bumping algorithm to the word $w(\mathcal{M})$ to add a box for each entry of the form $i$, and by simply removing the $i$-labeled box for each entry $\bar{i}$.
 For example, for the word

 from above, we have